tanpreetjolly/tanpreetjolly/README.md

-# 💫 Hey Everyone!
-I am Tanpreet Jolly
+# 💫 Hey!
+I am Tanpreet Singh
-<h3>I am full stack developer based out of New Delhi, India.
-I am passionate about building things for web.</h3>
+<h3>I am a CS undergrad based out of New Delhi and passionate about building things for web.</h3>

 - I like to contribute and work with web technologies
 - I am currently learning Data Structures & Algorithms alongside TypeScript